ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The Transport Services API is described in terms of

 - Objects with which an application can interact;
-- Actions the application can perform on these Objects;
+- Actions the application can perform on these objects;
-- Events, which an Object can send to an application to be processed asynchronously; and
+- Events, which an object can send to an application to be processed asynchronously; and
-- Parameters associated with these Actions and Events.
+- Parameters associated with these actions and events.

 The following notations, which can be combined, are used in this document:

-- An Action that creates an Object:
+- An action that creates an object:

 ~~~
       Object := Action()
 ~~~

-- An Action that creates an array of Objects:
+- An action that creates an array of objects:

 ~~~
       []Object := Action()
 ~~~

-- An Action that is performed on an Object:
+- An action that is performed on an object:

 ~~~
       Object.Action()
 ~~~

-- An Object sends an Event:
+- An object sends an event:

 ~~~
       Object -> Event<>
 ~~~

-- An Action takes a set of Parameters; an Event contains a set of Parameters.
-  Action and Event parameters whose names are suffixed with a question mark are optional.
+- An action takes a set of Parameters; an event contains a set of Parameters. action and event parameters whose names are suffixed with a question mark are optional.

 ~~~
       Action(param0, param1?, ...) / Event<param0, param1, ...>
 ~~~

-Objects that are passed as parameters to Actions use call-by-value behavior.
+Objects that are passed as parameters to actions use call-by-value behavior.
-Actions associated with no Object are Actions on the API; they are equivalent to Actions on a per-application global context.
+Actions associated with no object are actions on the API; they are equivalent to actions on a per-application global context.

 Events are sent to the application or application-supplied code (e.g. framers, see {{framing}}) for processing; the details of event interfaces are platform-